harshitaa66/RAG/README.md

 ⚡ Modular Architecture: Each component (text, image, storage, retrieval) is built as a module for easy extension.

-🔐 Cost-Efficient: No external paid services (like Pinecone) — only MongoDB and local storage.
+🔐 Cost-Efficient: No external paid services (like Pinecone) — only Postgres and local storage.

 📂 Tech Stack